 You can choose from courses offered by the Triple Crown accredited Maastricht University School of Business and Economics (SBE), the Center for European Studies (CES) and the Muhlenberg Resident Director.
 All courses are selected for their international or European flavour.
 The programme offers business and economics related courses like Economics of European Integration and Business and Politics in Europe.
 There are also General Education (GenEd) courses which allow you to explore Europe from a different perspective such as Dutch Art History (which includes a visit to one of the great art museums in the Netherlands) and The Roaring Twenties, Nazi Terrors and the Cold War: European Experiences reflected in Literature (which takes you on a field trip to important WWII sites at the Battle of the Bulge in Belgium).

-During your semester in Maastricht, you will have plenty of opportunity to get a taste of the rest of Europe.
-The programme starts with a five day study trip which aims at giving students a first glimpse of Europe and some of its major institutions.
+During your semester in Maastricht, you will have plenty of opportunities to get a taste of the rest of Europe.
+The adventure begins with a five-day trip to Berlin, which provides a vivid European context for this programme.
+Students will visit, for example, former concentration camp of Sachsenhausen, the Bundestag, and explore Berlin on a guided walking tour.
+The trip also includes programme-specific visits.
 In addition, the study trip helps you to get to know each other as well as students from other universities and colleges who also take part in the trip.

 Throughout the fall semester, you will participate in two additional day trips with a business or more cultural theme.
-In addition, CES aims at scheduling your classes in such a way that you will have plenty of opportunities to visit other European highlights like Barcelona, Rome, Prague and Berlin.
+In addition, CES aims at scheduling your classes in such a way that you will have plenty of opportunities to visit other European highlights like Barcelona, Rome and Prague.

 Read more about CES.